 The difference between traditional or freshly pleached

 Traditionally pleached trees are trained from a young age for several years.
-The screening tends to be established and dense and in most cases, they offer immediate cover and the results are very impressive.
+The screening usually sits on top of a clear stem and tends to be established and dense and in most cases, they offer immediate privacy screening and the results are very impressive.

-A freshly pleached one on the other hand, normally takes 2-3 seasons to fill out to create dense screening.
+A freshly pleached tree on the other hand, comes on a clear stem but normally takes 2-3 seasons to fill out to create dense screening.
 We are happy to discuss your requirements, which species would be suitable in your garden and which would best suit your budget.
-Only the very best young trees with a nice clear stem are selected, whether the traditional or fresh methods are used.
+Only the very best young trees with a nice clear stem are selected, whether traditional or fresh plants are required.

 What are Espalier?